 A lot of care has gone into the way Euro Truck Simulator 2 looks, and not just in terms of graphics.
-The way the roads look, and feel, is great, while the condensed cityscapes do still feel like real places.
+The way the roads look and feel is great, while the condensed cityscapes feel like real places.
 It can take hours of real-world time to arrive at your destination, which is an impressive feat for any simulation game.
 This can make for some very relaxing gameplay.

 Plenty Of Trucks